euphoria-css/euphoria/readme.md

 Please see [euphoria-cli][cli] for complete documentation on the command line tool.

-This will look up your `euphoria.config.js` file and use your custom configuration and (optional) `output` path and create a compressed CSS file that you can use in your project.
+This will look up your `euphoria.config.js` file (using [cosmicconfig][cosmicconfig]) and use your custom configuration and (optional) `output` path and create a compressed CSS file that you can use in your project.
 Since this is just JavaScript, you can use this in any way you'd like based on how you setup your build process.

 See the [Options][options] section below to see all available options.